 Cerebral Palsy & Hyperbaric Oxygen Therapy

-Hyperbaric oxygen therapy for children with cerebral palsy is unproven and has potential hazards - we do not recommend it.
+Hyperbaric oxygen therapy for children with cerebral palsy is unproven and not recommended.

 Key points to remember about cerebral palsy and hyperbaric oxygen therapy